paulfioravanti/steno-dictionaries/dictionaries/README.md

   entry in [Plover's `main.json`][Plover main.json].
 - **Numbers**: containing number-specific entries that _do not_ currently have a named entry in the main Plover dictionary.
-- **Overrides**: containing dictionaries with outlines where I think an existing Plover outline would be better mapped to another word or phrase.
+- **Overrides**: containing outlines where I think an existing Plover outline would be better mapped to another word or phrase.
+- **Punctuation**: containing new and alternative outlines containing only punctuation and/or non-word characters.
 - **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
 - **Stitching**: containing outlines related to [stitching][].